GlitterWare/Passy/PRIVACY-POLICY.md

 Your Passy password manager is protected by a master password so that you have secure access to entering and editing personal information.
 It is the user's responsibility to protect their master password.
 Passy password manager encrypts customer data to protect it from being divulged or accessed by anyone other than the user.
 Neither GlitterWare employees nor any of its contractors can obtain or access user's data from Passy application.
-It will not happen that GlitterWare employees or any of its contractors will ask you for the data you have entered into your Passy application via mail, email, telephone or any other unsolicited manner.
+Neither GlitterWare employees nor any of its contractors will ask you for the data you have entered into your Passy application via mail, email, telephone or any other unsolicited manner.

 ## Further Questions